top of page

 Benefits of GA4

-• Why do we have a website?
+Why do we have a website?

-• What is the purpose of our website?
+What is the purpose of our website?

-• What is our customer journey on our website?
+What is our customer journey on our website?

 Once you create your digital marketing strategy, you will then be able to focus on the entire visitor’s journey by understanding the acquisition, engagement and retention of your audience while they are on the website.
 Having a clear vision of what the objectives, metrics, targets and the channel strategies are and why they are important is key to utilizing GA4.
 Google Analytics helps us see all this information, analyze it and then make smart decisions for what makes our website perform efficiently and effectively.
 Building on these core concepts, Google Analytics then helps answer the following questions:

-• Where is our website traffic coming from?
+Where is our website traffic coming from?

-• Which channels are working, which ones are not working?
+Which channels are working, which are not?

-• What happens once that customer comes to the website?
+What happens once that customer comes to the website?

-o What are the customers’ behavior patterns?
+o What are the customer's behavior patterns?

 o What is the customer's experience?